 - They will spend more time hiding.
 If your cat is spending an excessive amount of time hiding under a bed, couch, or some other piece of furniture, they are likely in distress.

-Watch your Cats Behavior
+Watch Your Cat’s Behavior

-Just one of these signs may indicate that your cat is in pain.
+Seeing one of these signs may indicate that your cat is in pain.
 It is useful to remember that cats have a high pain tolerance.
 They will not readily show signs that they are in a state of distress.
 Therefore, it is important to keep a close eye on them.

 Why Can’t I Give My Cat Human Painkillers?